arron-dunne/harvard-cs50/README.md

 ## SQL
 In week 7, SQL is introduced for accessing and storing data in a database.
 A SQLite database is created and SQL statements are written in files.
 These SQL files can be executed on the terminal (inside the python virtual environment) using `cat <filename.sql> | sqlite <database.db>`.

+## Web / HTML
+In week 8, simple websites are made using HTML, CSS and JavaScript.
+These websites consist of a front-end only, not a backend.
+To view these pages it is recommended to open the projects in VS Code and use the [Preview on Web Server](https://marketplace.visualstudio.com/items?itemName=yuichinukiyama.vscode-preview-server) extension to view them.
+Alternatively create a web server backend and serve the `index.html` page, which contains links to the CSS and JavaScript files.

 ## CS50 Library
 The programs in this course make use of the [CS50 C Library](https://github.com/cs50/libcs50).
 For simplicity, the library is included in `lib/` and linked to each C program during compilation.